-Hay fever is a nuisance for an estimated 10 million people throughout England.
-So there’s a fair chance you’ll be familiar with the discomfort that can be caused when there's a lot of pollen around.
+Hay fever is a nuisance for an estimated 10 million people throughout England alone, so there’s a fair chance you’ll be familiar with the discomfort that can be caused when there's a lot of pollen around.
 People typically associate hay fever with frequent sneezing and a runny or blocked-up nose, but the effect that hay fever has on the eyes is often overlooked.

 In this article, we’re going to look at how hay fever can affect your eyes and possible complications with regards to hay fever and contact lens use.
 We'll also look at treatment for eyes affected by hay fever.